 Rehabilitation: For homeowners who wish to remain in their homes, the program will provide rehabilitation and reconstruction grants for the rebuilding and mitigation of damaged structures.
-Where homes located within the Special Flood Hazard Area are substantially damaged (i.e.:

-damages exceed 50% of the home's pre-disaster value), these homes shall be protected to the Regulatory Flood Protection Elevation as outlined in the local Flood Damage Prevention Ordinance and 44 CFR 60.3.

-Acquisition and/or New Construction: Where cost-benefit analysis indicates it is not feasible to rebuild, the program will provide homeowners with the option to purchase another home in a sustainable area.
+Where homes located within the 100-year floodplain are substantially damaged (i.e., damage estimates exceed 50% of the homes pre-disaster value), these homes must be elevated to one foot above Base Flood Elevation (BFE) per FEMA's 50% Rule.3 Acquisition and/or New Construction: Where cost-benefit analysis indicates it is not feasible to rebuild, the program will provide homeowners with the option to purchase another home in a sustainable area.
 This may include acquiring an existing home, or acquiring vacant land and constructing a new home.
 It is anticipated that any such purchase will be done through an acquisition program versus the alternative of a buyout.
 The State may also begin to purchase property at current fair market value (FMV) through an acquisition program following HUD guidelines for acquisition in advance of the HUD grant agreement to ensure that projects are ready to go when funds become available.
 The State will ensure that any activity intended to be reimbursed by CDBG-DR will have environmental clearance before a choice limiting action is taken.